 I was born in 1958, to heterosexual parents.
 I grew up in a home where gay and straight folks sat side by side at dinner parties.
 Friendships formed around personal and intellectual connections.
-There was no Great Divide between homosexuals and heterosexuals.

 I never gave it a thought, until third grade.